tearflake/symp-intro/docs/symp.md

 <tree> := (NODE
               (NAME <ATOMIC>)
-              (CONTENT (USING <ATOMIC>+)? <COMPONENT>)?
+              (CONTENT (USING <using>+)? <component>)?
               (BRANCHES <tree>+)?
           )

+<using> := <ATOMIC>
+         | (ALIAS <ATOMIC> <ATOMIC>)

+<component> := <symbolmatch>
+             | <symbolverse>
+             | <symbolprose>
+             | <symbolfront>
 ```

 The above grammar defines the syntax of Symp.
 To interpret these grammar rules, we use special symbols: `<...>` for noting identifiers, `... := ...` for expressing assignment, `...+` for one or more occurrences, `...*` for zero or more occurrences, `...?` for optional appearance, and `... | ...` for alternation between expressions.
-All other symbols are considered as parts of the Symp grammar.
+All other symbols are considered parts of the Symp grammar.

 Atoms may be enclosed between a pair of `'` characters if we want to include special characters used in the grammar.
 Strings are enclosed between a pair of `"` characters.
 Multiline atoms and strings are enclosed between an odd number of `'` or `"` characters.

 In addition to the exposed grammar, user comments have no meaning to the system, but may be descriptive to readers, and may be placed wherever a whitespace is expected.
 Single line comments begin with `//` and span to the end of line.
 Multiline comments begin with `/*` and end with `*/`.

+We will be using the same syntax definition nomenclature throughout the accompanying specification documents of Symbolmatch, Symbolverse, Symbolprose, and Symbolfront components.

 ### 2.2 informal semantics

 Every program in Symp is wrapped up within the tree data structure.
-Each tree consists of a parent node which may terminate as a leaf node, or may branch out further to a set of child nodes.
-This structure may indefinitely recursively repeat.
+Each tree consists of a node which may terminate as a leaf node, or may branch out further as parent to a set of child nodes.
+This structure may indefinitely recursively repeat at each node.
 In theory, there exist cyclic and acyclic kinds of trees while Symp is initially set to handle the acyclic kind.

 The tree structure, as one of the cornerstones in Symp, is not contained only in source code files, yet each tree in the code spans further up the file-directory system holding the files.
 Such feature makes the original file and directory structure seamlessly span into the source code, making no distinction between the low level file-directory structure and the trees expressed in code files.
 To achieve this characteristic, Symp kind of file-directory tree must follow a strict form compatible with the low level OS filesystem.
 Thus, a file containing a node must have the same name as declared in node.
 Such file may be accompanied by a directory having the same name with the additional `.branch` extension.
-The branching may be defined either in the source code file, or a directory, but not both.
+The branching may be defined either in the source code file, or in a directory, but not both.
 Such system of files and directories have a starting directory in the structure of the entire low level filesystem, and we will refer to that location as a `HOME` node.

-Within the structure branching from the `HOME` node, every tree node may contain some kind of computation component, or hold an use interface component.
-The primary Symp tree structure intention is to assign names to those components.
-Components may refer to other components by noting other components paths in the `(USING ...)` sections when declaring nodes `CONTENT`.
-During the reference, in the surrounding tree, a node may see only immediate children, adjacents, parents, and adjacent to their parents nodes.
-To access any other node, Symp uses the initially visible tree node names as a starting point for reaching deeper nodes by enumerating node names in a sequence, separated by the `/` character.
-Such sequence then forms a path to an unique node containing the component of our interest.
-The `THIS` name refers to the current node.
+Within the structure branching from the `HOME` node, every tree node may contain a kind of computation component.
+The primary intention of the Symp tree structure is to assign names to those components.
+Components may refer to each other by noting other node paths in the `(USING ...)` sections after announcing `CONTENT`.
+During the reference to surrounding tree nodes, a component initially sees only its node and its parent nodes.
+Their child nodes are reached by appending the relative child node path, separating the path elements by the `/` character.
+After `(USING ...)` declaration, within the component definition, to refer to the nodes declared from `(USING ...)` section, we write only the last element of the path (or its alias declared by `(ALIAS ...)` section).
+From that element, we may similarly append further path elements to access further child nodes.

 #### computational components